European Project Management Journal

 Fundamental errors in published works

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal’s Editor-in-Chief or publisher and cooperate with them to either retract the paper or to publish an appropriate erratum.
+When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal’s Editor in Chief or publisher and cooperate with them to either retract the paper or to publish an appropriate erratum.
 The publisher has the right to retract any published manuscript(s) with or without prior notification to the author(s).

 Contribution to editorial decisions

-Peer review assists the Editor-in-Chief and the handling Associate Editor in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.
+Peer review assists the Editor in Chief and the handling Associate Editor in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.

 Promptness

-Any invited referee who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the Editor-in-Chief so that alternative reviewers can be contacted.
+Any invited referee who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the Editor in Chief so that alternative reviewers can be contacted.

 Confidentiality

 Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except if authorized by the Editor-in-Chief.
+They must not be shown to or discussed with others except if authorized by the Editor in Chief.

 Standards of objectivity